danlevy-qz/webpack-hhvm-php-loader/README.md

 # webpack-hhvm-php-loader

-A loader for webpack that allows importing files as a String.
+A loader for webpack that executes Hacklang/PHP scripts, returning their output as a String.

 ## Getting Started